SAP-samples/salt-kg/README.md

 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## License
 Copyright (c) 2025 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the CC-BY-NC-SA-4.0 except as noted otherwise in the [LICENSE](LICENSE) file.